 Are weight benches worth it?

-Weight benches are, arguably speaking, one of the most essential pieces of any home gym.
+Weight benches are arguably some of the most essential pieces of any home gym.
 They can be used for a variety of movements, and can support you no matter your training goals.

 What benches do gyms use?

-It really depends on what type of gym you go to, but most commercial gyms will have a flat weight bench with a rack, a few flat weight benches, along with a couple of incline weight benches.
-Specialty gyms, like a powerlifting gym, will have benches more equipped for the type of athlete they cater to.
+It really depends on what type of gym you go to, but most commercial gyms will have a flat weight bench with a rack, a few flat weight benches, and a couple of incline weight benches.
+Specialty gyms, like powerlifting gyms, will have benches more equipped for the type of athlete they cater to.

-Should I buy a flat bench or incline bench?
+Should I buy a flat bench or an incline bench?

 Further reading